 On the other hand, the world of infrastructure has more defined requirements, tasks are more dependent on each other and there is a larger sense of permanency in the projects.
 There are very few unknowns.

 When I was doing research into this concept, I saw the example of a “storage expansion” brought up time after time.
 So, let’s go with it.
 Storage expansion tasks are procurement, cabling, network and storage tasks.
 These tasks have a dependency on one another and linearly follow each other.
-This is why Waterfall methodology can lend itself better to these projects, with its focus on linear, sequential phases.
+This is why the Waterfall methodology can lend itself better to these projects, with its focus on linear, sequential phases.